 Since 1924, we have been educating and supporting scientists throughout Pennsylvania by striving to promote science, technology, education and the diverse interests of our members.
-We are the Pennsylvania’s vital and valuable resource for Pennsylvania science professionals, faculty and students.
+We strive to be a vital and valuable resource for Pennsylvania science professionals, faculty, and students.

 The Pennsylvania Academy of Science seeks to:

 In concern for the health and safety of our members and to discourage the further spread of the SARS-CoV-2 (COVID-19) contagion, the Pennsylvania Academy of Science Board has made the difficult decision to cancel the 2020 Annual Meeting scheduled for March 20-22 at York College.
 We will post further information soon regarding registration refunds and cancellation details.

 Amy D Parente, PhD

 The 2019 Spychala Student Presentation Awards were presented at the closing ceremony of the 95th Annual Meeting of the Pennsylvania Academy of Science.
 Congratulations to the fourteen excellent students listed here!